sawaken/frypan/tutorial/tutorial.md

 ```
 At "2015/03/15 00:00:00 JST", you are going to discover a file named `hello-at.txt` on your directory!

-## Thank you

-Thank you for your reading!
+## Thank you for your hard work

-We have made one of pratical application by `frypan`.
+We have made one of practical applications by `frypan`.
+Are you tired? or excited? or puzzled? ha-ha!

-FRP mkes it easy to program Real-time systems such as `atd`.
+FRP makes it easy to program Real-time systems such as `atd`.
+In many cases, it's hard to write Real-time systems as simple Input-and-Output program.
+But by FRP, we makes structure of Real-time systems' program separate into IO-operator (Proc having side-effect) and pure-function (Proc having no side-effect).
+It is one of the best way to write Real-time system as concisely as possible.

+To write concise program is exciting.
+To read concise program is also exciting.
+Let's do exciting things!